RahulGaur/asappChallenge/README.md

 Each message would have a content_id attached to it.

 To bring up this service:
+1. cd ~/message
-1. mvn package (make sure to have maven installed and added to the PATH )
+2. mvn package (make sure to have maven installed and added to the PATH )
-2. java -jar ./target/message-0.0.1-SNAPSHOT.jar
+3. java -jar ./target/message-0.0.1-SNAPSHOT.jar